Shristi1919/file_upload/README.md

 # In .env file QUEUE_CONNECTION=database

+# Why Use dispatch()?

+The dispatch() function allows you to perform heavy or time-consuming tasks (like file uploads, sending emails, or processing reports) in the background without blocking the main application process.
+This improves user experience and application performance.

 # Run queue:work Continuously Using a Batch File in windows.

 You can create a batch file to start the queue worker and then schedule it to run using Task Scheduler.